gaf3/dotroute/README.md

 ### Play Nice

 I find jQuery very useful, doT.js looks promising, and routing shouldn't be to tough.
 I'd like all these pieces to work together and use what they've done vs. build on it.
-I want to make it easy to call a route function from an OnClick tag and it all just work.
+I want to make it easy to call a route function from an OnClick tag, do something in a controller from outside it, and it all just work.

 ### Beyond CRUD